Floorp-Projects/Floorp/.github/CONTRIBUTING.md

 2. Two weeks ago
 3. src/apps/experiment/csk
 4. Custom Shortcut Keys
-5. improve with changing some UI
+5. are dedicating to improve User Experience with changing some UI
-6. was inconvenient because too many information about it in screen
+6. that was inconvenient because too many information in screen

 Thank you for reading.
 Have a nice day!